qbead/qbeadWebsite/content/book/animation2.md

 You may have noticed that the brightness of the LEDs in the [sketch we present in the intro to animation](/codedoc/examples/Animations_and_Patterns/Simple_Blink) was abruptly cut off.
 Wouldn't it be prettier if we gently turned off the LEDs, similarly to how gently we are ramping them up?
-We can perform this by writing a function that first goes up and then slowly goes back down.
+We can implement this by writing a function that first goes up and then slowly goes back down.
 We have already written such a function for you to use and called it [`triangularWave`](/codedoc/SpinWearables.h.html#triangular-wave), because when you plot it, it looks like a series of triangles.